Mercury13/unicodia/README.md

   * Medium, ends have different colour (France, Luxembourg): grey outline
   * Large (England, Slovakia): also grey outline
   * Difference: small = white field makes a negative space rather than a hole; large = coloured outline makes too much visual noise

-# Hidden commands
-* Ctrl+T — tofu stats
-* F12 — reload translation from disk.
-Locale does NOT reload
-* Ctrl+F12 — dump Library tile info to opt.xml, for access optimization.
-After placing it into NotoEmoji and running tape.bat the first chunk of emoji.zip will contains all emoji needed for tiles